IntuitionMachine/SEEDBank/README.md

 These projects assume that you have installed RoCM and you have Docker.
 The running application assumes ports 8888 and 7000 to be available.

+The Docker images for this application can be found here: https://hub.docker.com/u/intuitionmachine/

 **Instructions**